 This extraverted gift is our auxiliary function, in other words, our second biggest strength.
-It is also our biggest area of growth, because as introverts, we tend to be more comfortable with and rely more on our introverted functions than the extraverted ones.
+It is also our biggest area of growth because as introverts, we tend to be more comfortable with and rely more on our introverted functions than the extroverted ones.

-Again, If you have no idea what your MBTI type is, you can do it here for free.
-I’m an INFJ and my extraverted gift is extraverted feeling.
+I’m an INFJ and my extraverted gift is the extraverted feeling.
 So I’ll talk about the other three extraverted gifts in comparison to my personality type.

 Extraverted Thinking (Te)

 People approach them for solutions and sound advice.